Data on people’s ability in Welsh and how often they speak the language for October 2020 to September 2021.

 This is not the latest release in the series: Welsh language data from the Annual Population Survey

-For the year ending 30 September 2020, the Annual Population Survey reported that 28.8% of people aged three and over were able to speak Welsh.
-This figure equates to 872,200 people.
-This is 0.2 percentage points lower than the previous year (year ending 30 September 2019), equating to 2,400 fewer people.
+- For the year ending 30 September 2021, the Annual Population Survey reported that 29.5% of people aged three or older were able to speak Welsh.
+This figure equates to around 892,500 people.

-The chart shows how these figures have been gradually increasing each year since March 2010 (25.2%, 731,000), after they had been gradually declining from 2001 to 2007.
-The number of people reporting to be able to speak Welsh declined from December 2018 to March 2020, before increasing again in the most recent two quarters.
-This increase should be treated with caution due to the change of survey mode since mid-March 2020 because of the coronavirus pandemic.
+- The chart shows how these figures have been gradually increasing each year since March 2010 (25.2%, 731,000), after they had been gradually declining from 2001 to 2007.
+The number of people reporting to be able to speak Welsh decreased from December 2018 to March 2020, before increasing again since then.
+This increase should be treated with caution due to the change of survey mode since mid-March 2020 because of the coronavirus (COVID-19) pandemic.
 See ‘Changes to the survey’ below.

-The highest percentages of Welsh speakers can be found in Gwynedd (75%) and the Isle of Anglesey (66%).
-The lowest percentages of Welsh speakers are in Monmouth (16%), Bridgend, Blaenau Gwent, Torfaen and Newport (18%).
+- The highest percentages of Welsh speakers can be found in Gwynedd (74.7%) and the Isle of Anglesey (67%).

-The APS results should not be compared with Census results, nor used to measure progress towards the Welsh Government target of a million Welsh speakers by 2050.
-The Welsh language strategy Cymraeg 2050, clearly states that this target was based on census data and that progress towards this target will be monitored using future census data.
+The APS results should not be compared with census results, nor used to measure progress towards the Welsh Government target of a million Welsh speakers by 2050.
+The Welsh language strategy, Cymraeg 2050, clearly states that this target was based on census data and that progress towards this target will be monitored using future census data.
+The Office for National Statistics is aiming to publish 2021 Census data from late spring onwards.

 Changes to the survey

 From mid-March 2020, the APS survey has been carried out by telephone only.
 A change in how a survey is administered can affect survey results.
-This set of results cover the period from October 2019 to September 2020.
-Until mid-March 2020, around half of the interviews were carried out face-to-face and half by telephone.
+This set of results cover the period from October 2020 to September 2021, therefore all the interviews were carried out by telephone.

-At this stage, it is not possible to say whether a slight increase in Welsh language ability during April to September 2020 is as a result of the change in survey mode or actual changes in the population’s Welsh language ability.
-Results should therefore be interpreted with caution.
+At present, it is not possible to say whether any recent changes in Welsh language ability is as a result of the change in the way the survey is conducted, or real changes in the population’s ability in Welsh.
+The results should therefore be interpreted with caution.

 Datasets and interactive tools